angelalchen3/angelalchen3/README.md

 ⚬──────────✧──────────⚬

-╰┈➤ I am a current data data engineer at a tech consulting company.
+╰┈➤ I am a current data data engineer at a tech consulting company specializing in Google Cloud Platform.
 Previously, I worked as an analytics engineer at a credit card company owning the end-to-end lifecycle of their call-center operations data.

 ╰┈➤ A past project of mine is building out semantic views to align my old company's data with Snowflake's Cortex AI generative agent.